Adult and Child Safeguarding

 - organisations continue to have a duty of care to adults who purchase their own care independently i.e. self-funders.

-Q. What happens next if I contact Adult Social Care or the Police because I think an adult is at risk or being harmed?
+Q. What happens when I contact Adult Social Care or the Police because I think an adult is at risk or being harmed?

-Together all the relevant agencies will work with the person who may be being abused, to establish what has happened, and what action the person would like to be taken next.
+Together all the relevant agencies will work with the person who may be being abused.
+They will establish what happened, and what action the person would like to be taken next.
 Work will also be done with the alleged abuser, and different options will be explored which will prevent, reduce or stop further abuse from happening.

 If you report abuse to us we: